simonalois/soil14C_ARG/README.md

 <br>

 **Acknowledgments**:<p align="justify">
-The project is supported by funds of the
+The project is supported by funds of the KWA-scholarship of the University of Innsbruck.
 The authors would like to thank Prof. Dr. Helge Walentoski form the HAWK University of Applied Sciences and Arts, Faculty of Resource Management, Göttingen, Germany for the support within the international and interdisciplinary research project “Sustainable forest management of temperate deciduous forests – Northern hemisphere beech and southern hemisphere beech forests” (KLIMNEM).
 </p>